 It was a grey, somewhat foggy Saturday afternoon in late January as we pulled up outside the Ham Yard Hotel right in the heart of London’s Soho.
 We’d dropped the children and spaniel puppy off en route, to spend the weekend with their cousins.
 It had been a chaotic and somewhat stressful rush, to be honest.
 Part of me was wondering why we hadn’t opted for a relaxing drive to the coast and a weekend of laid-back bliss at a seaside bolt hole, instead of hopping on a train to London.

 As soon as we’d set foot inside the Ham Yard Hotel’s reception area, however, I knew we’d done exactly the right thing.
 Inspiration.
 That’s what excites me on a stay away.
 And as soon as I’d taken in the fresh yellow spring flowers artfully arranged in a myriad of different vases on the reception table, I was away.
-Before we’d even finished checking in, I’d already delighted at the host of varied woven pendant shades hanging from colourful flexes that beckoned into a light-filled afternoon tea terrace and found myself looking up open-mouthed at the intricately woven rainbow thread art installation by young British artist Hermione Skye O’Hea which hangs above reception.
+Before we’d even finished checking in, I’d already fallen in love with the host of varied woven pendant shades hanging from colourful flexes above a light-filled afternoon tea terrace.
+The intricately woven rainbow thread art installation by Hermione Skye O’Hea which hangs above reception is truly beautiful.

 This hotel is not about fashion, style for style’s sake or conspicuous consumption.
 Instead it exudes quality, comfort, individuality, stories, art and expression.
 Fabrics, artwork, colour and materials are mixed with a bold confidence and it really works.
 The designer in question is Kit Kemp who co-owns the hotel with her husband Tim, along with other hotels in the Firmdale Hotels group.

-My lovely husband had booked me an aromatherapy massage at the hotel’s Soholistic spa, and I opted to have the therapist deep massage my stiff shoulders.
-I assured her I was happy with the level of pressure she was applying.
-My therapist deftly waged war on my knotted muscles.
-And un-knot them she did.
+My lovely husband had booked me an aromatherapy massage at the hotel’s Soholistic spa, so I opted to have the therapist deep massage my stiff shoulders.
+My therapist waged war on my knotted muscles and un-knot them she did.
 Anyone with permanently stiff shoulders will understand this bitter sweet pleasure.

 Back to our room and a complimentary essential oil pillow spray was a lovely touch.
 Along with a full size tube of luxurious Gardenia Greenleaf hand cream from Kit Kemp’s Zig Zag range of toiletries and a hand-written welcome note.
 Attention to detail.
 It goes a long way with me.